Hollywood-backed Wrexham knock Forest out of FA Cup in six-goal thriller

 Goalkeeper Arthur Okonkwo was the hero for the hosts, saving Forest's fifth penalty by Omari Hutchinson to ensure the win.

+"It was amazing to win the game in the end.
+We just have to enjoy the moment," Okonkwo told TNT Sports.

-Wrexham's Liberato Cacace and Oliver Rathbone scored in quick succession in the first half.
-The second-tier team looked headed for victory with a 3-1 lead in a breathless second half before Callum Hudson-Odoi struck in the 76th and 89th minutes.
+Wrexham's Liberato Cacace and Oliver Rathbone scored in quick succession in the first half, and the home side looked headed for victory with a 3-1 lead in a breathless second half before Callum Hudson-Odoi struck in the 76th and 89th minutes.

 Forest boss Sean Dyche had selected a virtual reserve team with eight changes from Tuesday's Premier League win over West Ham United.